 The recognition and measurement of current taxes payable or refundable, and deferred tax assets and liabilities require that the Company make certain estimates and judgments.
-Changes to these estimates or a change in judgment may have a material impact on the Company's tax provision in a future period.
+Changes to these estimates or judgments may have a material effect on the Company's tax provision in a future period.